Hawaii car transport: Everything you need to know

 1. Get a quote and book your order

 You can find out how much it costs to ship a car to Hawaii using an instant quote calculator.
-Alternatively, speak with a representative of the company by phone or .
+Alternatively, speak with a representative of the company by phone or Live Chat.
 If you’re happy with the price, you can book your Hawaii car shipping service.

 2. Prepare your vehicle for shipping

-All you need to provide, when you ship a vehicle to Hawaii, is a valid ID.
+When shipping a vehicle to Hawaii, make sure you to take the current title and registration, a notarized letter of authorization from any non-present part and a valid ID when you pick up your car from the port in Hawaii.
 You will need to present this when you go to collect your car from the port in Hawaii.
 Aside from this, there are a few things you can do to get your vehicle ready for shipping.
 You should:

 - Clean the interior and exterior: This allows you to check the condition of your car.
 Make a record of any dents, dings, or scratches, and take some clear photos.